tu-os-course/TI2726C-Assignments-2016/src/session_1/assignment.md

 1. creating the child process and executing the command in the child, and
 2. modifying the shell to allow a history feature.

+    #include <stdio.h>
+    #include <unistd.h>

+    define MAX_LINE 80 /* The maximum length command */
+    int main(void) {
+    char *args[MAX_LINE/2 +1]; /* command line arguments */
+    int should_run = 1; /* flag to determine when to exit program */
+    while (should_run) {
+    printf("osh>");
+    fflush(stdout);
+    /**
+    * After reading user input, the steps are:
+    * (1) fork a child process using fork()
+    * (2) the child process will invoke execvp()
+    * (3) if command included &, parent will invoke wait() */
+    }
+    return 0;
+    }

+### Part 1: Creating a Child Process

+The first task is to modify the main() function as mentioned above so that a child process is forked and executes the command specified by the user.
+This will require parsing what the user has entered into separate tokens and storing the tokens in an array of character strings.
+For example, if the user enters the command ps -ael at the osh> prompt, the values stored in the args array are:

+    args[0] = ``ps''
+    args[1] = ``-ael''
+    args[2] = NULL

+This args array will be passed to the execvp() function, which has the following prototype:

+    execvp(char *command, char *params[]);

+Here, command represents the command to be performed and params stores the parameters to this command.
+For this project, the execvp() function should be invoked as execvp(args[0], args).
+Be sure to check whether the user included an & to determine whether or not the parent process is to wait for the child to exit.

+### Part 2: Creating a History Feature

+The next task is to modify the shell interface program so that it provides a history feature that allows the user to access the most recently entered commands.
+The user will be able to access up to 10 commands by using the feature.
+The commands will be consecutively numbered starting at 1, and the numbering will continue past 10.
+For example, if the user has entered 35 commands, the 10 most recent commands will be numbered 26 to 35.
+The user will be able to list the command history by entering the command

+    history

+at the osh> prompt.
+As an example, assume that the history consists of the commands (from most to least recent):

+    ps, ls -l, top, cal, who, date

+The command history will output:

+     6 ps\\
+     5 ls -l\\
+     4 top\\
+     3 cal\\
+     2 who\\
+     1 date\\

+Your program should support two techniques for retrieving commands from the command history:

+1. When the user enters !!, the most recent command in the history is executed.
+2. When the user enters a single ! followed by an integer N, the Nth command in the history is executed.

+Continuing our example from above, if the user enters !!, the ps command will be performed; if the user enters !3, the command cal will be executed.
+Any command executed in this fashion should be echoed on the user’s screen.
+The command should also be placed in the history buffer as the next command.
+The program should also manage basic error handling.
+If there are no commands in the history, entering !! should result in a message ``No commands in history.''
+If there is no command corresponding to the number entered with the single !, the program should output ``No such command in history.''